lucassaldanha/pantheon-onchain-permissioning-demo/README.md

 ## Deploying all permissioning smart contracts
 1. Navigate to the Permissioning Smart Contracts project directory
-1. If this is the first time you are compiling and deploying the contracts, run `npm install`
+1. If this is the first time you are compiling and deploying the contracts, run `yarn install`
 1. Create a `.env` file with the following content:
     ```
     PANTHEON_NODE_PERM_ACCOUNT="0xfe3b557e8fb62b89f4916b721be55ceb828dbd73"